-Like premiums, keep in mind that Medicare Advantage costs like deductibles, copayments, and coinsurance may vary by plan.
+Like premiums, keep in mind that Medicare Advantage costs including deductibles, copayments, and coinsurance vary by plan.

 Medicare Advantage maximum out-of-pocket limit

 One key difference between Medicare Part C and Original Medicare is that all Medicare Advantage plans must have a yearly out-of-pocket limit that caps your health-care costs.
-This maximum is the total amount you can expect to pay in a given year, and once you reach this limit, your plan will cover all costs for covered services for the rest of the year.
+This maximum is the total amount you can expect to pay in a given year.
+Once you’ve reached this limit, your plan will cover all costs for covered services for the remainder of the year.

 Other factors that affect your Medicare Advantage costs

 It’s important to follow the rules of your Medicare Advantage plan when it comes to the doctors, health-care providers, hospitals, and suppliers you must use.
 This can affect how much you pay for medical services and equipment.

 For example, if you’re in a Preferred Provider Organization (PPO) plan, you may be allowed to use non-network providers, but your copayments and coinsurance costs may be higher.

 If you’re in a Medicare Advantage Private Fee-for-Service (PFFS) plan, you can usually go to any doctor or health-care provider who agrees to contract with your plan and treat you.
 However, some Private Fee-for-Service plans have provider networks of doctors and hospitals that have contracted with the plan to always see you; in this case, your costs may be higher if you use an out-of-network provider.